Metallization of colloidal crystals: Results

 \subsection{Determining crystal structure by number ratio $n_s$:$n_l$}

 At low temperatures, the large particles form a variety of lattices with the small particles localized at interstitial sites.
 These sites are always Wyckoff positions, which have a unique set of symmetry operators associated with the host lattice.
+The location of the small particles at these interstitial sites is dependent only on crystal type.
 We find that the symmetry of the resulting lattices depends on $n_s$:$n_l$, and the stability of the lattice depends on the number of chains per small particle.

-Table \ref{tab:lattice_layout} shows the most common crystals observed in our systems, and Figure \ref{fig:phase_diagrams} shows a phase diagram of all simulations studied in this work.
+Table \ref{tab:lattice_layout} shows the most common crystals observed in our systems and the number ratios $n_s$:$n_l$ that produce them, and Figure \ref{fig:phase_diagrams} shows a phase diagram of all simulations studied in this work.
 The phase diagrams demonstrate visually that $n_s$:$n_l$ determines crystal structure, and the crystal properties in Table \ref{tab:lattice_layout} help explain trends present in the phase diagrams.
 For example, the value of $n_s$:$n_l$ at which a crystal structure is observed is consistent with the ratio of the number of lattice points (large particles) to the number of interstitial points associated with Wyckoff positions (small particles) of the unit cell.
-Initially, A20 appears to be an exception to this.
-These lattices hold fewer unique Wyckoff positions because of degeneracy due to the symmetry of their sublattice, \textit{i.e.} A20's 16h Wyckoff positions map onto 8 unique points instead of 16 and one 8g set maps onto 4 points.
-Table \ref{tab:lattice_layout} also includes information about the number of large particle nearest neighbors (NNs) with which each small particle interacts when localized.
-This is an important approximation to the average potential energy interactions $U_\text{int.}$ between the two species.
+Explicitly, column 4 $=$ column 3 divided by column 2 (5:1 and 9:1 cases both contain interstitial vacancies).
+Note that some Wyckoff positions in A20 lattices are degenerate based on the observed lattice parameter ratios, so the A20 16h Wyckoff positions map onto 8 unique points instead of 16 and one 8g set maps onto 4 points.
+Table \ref{tab:lattice_layout} also demonstrates that the number of large particle nearest neighbors (NNs) interacting with each small particle decreases with increasing lattice symmetry and $n_s$:$n_l$ ratio.
+This is also an important approximation to the average potential energy interactions $U_\text{int.}$ between the two species.
+In summary, the findings demonstrated in Table \ref{tab:lattice_layout} and Fig. \ref{fig:phase_diagrams} show that decreasing $n_s$:$n_l$ results in lower-symmetry lattices with small particles sitting at lower-energy interstitial points.